Kerbalism/Parts/README.txt

-X - TICK - Transmissible investigation of cosmic knowledge	-Currently on restock survey scanner X - WING - Wandering Investigation Not on the Ground x - CURVE - Checking Undulating Radial Vectors of Environment: Checking roundness of the atmosphere CLOUD - Cumulative Longitudinal Overland Understating of Dynamic - Aircraft experiment
+X - TICK - Transmissible investigation of cosmic knowledge	-Currently on restock survey scanner X - WING - Wandering Investigation Not on the Ground x - CURVE - Checking Undulating Radial Vectors of Environment: Checking roundness of the atmosphere X - CLOUD - Cumulative Longitudinal Overland Understating of Dynamic - Aircraft experiment

 -----------------------